shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ### Accuracy  Metric
 As noted above the data set is highly unbalanced (1.8% melanoma images and 98.2% normal images).
 Thus using the standard accuracy metric to gauge the performance of the model is very misleading.
 As, for example we could just have our model predict all images as normal thus achieving an 'accuracy' of 98.2% whilst learning nothing about the data and being unable to predict melanomas.

 Therefore it was decided that AUR ROC should be used as the metric to gauge the performance of the model.
 This metric was chosen as it provides a balance between sensitivity (True Positive Rate) and specificity (True Negative Rate)ensuring that both classes are considered, and therefore evaluates the model's ability to correctly identify both minority and majority classes (REFERENCE!!!).
 This metric is very commonly used for imbalanced datasets such as this (REFERENCE!!!).
 Thus this project will aim to maximise AUR ROC on the testing set.
-(See ed post #253 for support of this approach (REFERENCE!!!))
+(See ed post #253 for support of this approach (REFERENCE!!!)).
+Additionally it should be noted that the official kaggle challenge that this dataset originated from used AUR ROC as the metric to determine accuracy of test predictions (REF https://www.kaggle.com/c/siim-isic-melanoma-classification/overview).

 ## File Structure
 ### Current Structure